compphoto/IntrinsicFlashPhotography/README.md

 ![teaser](./figures/teaser.png)

 ## Setup
-We provide the implementation of our method for both the generation and decomposition of flash through intrinsics.
+We provide training implementation of our method for both the generation and decomposition of flash through intrinsics.

 ### Environments
 Our model can be trained using python 3.9 or higher versions.

-Download our models weights from [here](https://vault.sfu.ca/index.php/s/sRWFTyRkirFEw6B) and put it in the checkpoints.
+Download our models weights from [here](https://vault.sfu.ca/index.php/s/sRWFTyRkirFEw6B) and put it in a directory called checkpoints.

 Install the following dependencies:
 ```sh